skjolber/json-log-filter/README.md

 ## Post-processing
 Depending on your service stack and architecture, performing two additional operations might be necessary:

- * removing linebreaks (and possibly all whitespace)
+ * removing linebreaks (and possibly all extra whitespace)
    * for `one line per log-statement`, typically for console- and/or file logging
  * validate document syntax (as [JSON])
    * for raw inlining of JSON from untrusted sources in log statements